On Windows Server systems, the

 netsh advfirewall reset

-To simplify administration of larger collection of systems, you can export or import firewall systems from different servers) rules very easily on Windows:
+To simplify administration of larger systems, you can export or import Windows Firewall rules.

 netsh advfirewall export "C:\temp\MongoDBfw.wfw"